Int-Ball

-The Int-Ball, also known as the JEM Internal Ball Camera, is an experimental, autonomous, self-propelled, and maneuverable ball camera that is deployed in the Japanese Kibō module of the International Space Station.
-It was delivered aboard SpaceX CRS-11 on June 4, 2017.
-The Int-Ball is intended to perform some of the photo-video documentation workload aboard the ISS.
+The Int-Ball, also known as the JEM Internal Ball Camera, is a series of experimental, autonomous, self-propelled, and maneuverable ball cameras, deployed in the Japanese Kibō module of the International Space Station.
+The devices are intended to perform some of the photo-video documentation tasks aboard the ISS, reducing the workload of the station's crew.
+As of May 2024, there have been two different Int-Ball cameras delivered to the station.

+Internal Ball Camera

+The first ball camera was delivered aboard SpaceX CRS-11 on June 4, 2017.
 The Int-Ball was designed by the Japan Aerospace Exploration Agency and is controlled and monitored by a team of JAXA ground controllers.